integr8tions/react-node-ci/README.md

 $ yarn test:coverage:unit
 ```

+### CI
+For PRs codeclimate and circleci CI tools have been setup

 ## Tests
 Components were written in a way so it would be easy to test them, state logic separate from the component (hooks in a subdirectory)